shamoon-ahmed/Serving_ML_Model_with_FastAPI/notes.md

     pickle.dump(pipeline, f)
 ```

-## Creating our endpoint
+## Creating Pydantic Model

-In a different file **app.py** we built a Pydantic model for data and type validation of the features that we want the user to provide to get the right prediction (acne risk)
+In a different file **schema/user_input.py** we built a Pydantic model for data and type validation of the features that we want the user to provide to get the right prediction (acne risk)

 ```powershell
 class UserInput(BaseModel):